 May 21, Cmdr.
 Eugene H. Black, III relieved Cmdr.
 David J. Gale as CO of the Mason during a change-of-command ceremony on board the ship.

 June 4, USS Mason departed Norfolk to participate in Composite Training Unit Exercise (COMPTUEX) with the USS Harry S. Truman (CVN 75) Carrier Strike Group; and Joint Task Force Exercise (JTFEX), with the John F. Kennedy (CV 67) CSG, as part of opposition forces.

 July 1, The guided-missile destroyer anchored off Bizerte to embark Tunisian naval officers for Operation Mini-Nador.

-October 22, The Mason pulled into HMNB Clyde in Faslane, Scotland, for a two-day port call before participating in a British Royal Navy joint and combined warfare training exercise Joint Maritime Course (JMC) 04-3, Oct.
-24-30.
-Port call to Rota, Spain, from Nov.
-3-6; Transited Suez Canal on Nov.
+October 22, The Mason pulled into HMNB Clyde in Faslane, Scotland, for a two-day port call before participating in a British Royal Navy joint and combined warfare training exercise Joint Maritime Course (JMC) 04-3, from Oct.
+24-30; Port call to Rota, Spain, from Nov.
+3-6; Transited the Suez Canal on Nov.
 12.